-North Carolina Department of Public Safety and WRJDC Juvenile Justice facilities Sexual Abuse and Harassment Policy and Procedures, outlines the requirements of this standard.
-Page fourteen of the policy addresses the staff responsibility to accept all forms of resident reported sexual abuse and sexual harassment claims.
+North Carolina Department of Public Safety and LYDC Juvenile Justice facilities Sexual Abuse and Harassment Policy and Procedures, outlines the requirements of this standard.
 The facility's Sexual Assault Brochure and posters throughout the facility all give direction on the importance and methods of reporting sexual abuse and sexual harassment.
 Interviews with staff were consistent in their understanding of their duties of accepting and responding to all reports of sexual assault or sexual harassment whether it was done verbally, in writing, anonymously or by a third party.
-Residents interviewed were aware of multiple ways in which they could report including telling staff, calling the hotline to one of two numbers, mail administration or the Department of Social Services, complete grievance form or call or write the local rape crisis agency.
-Posters seen on all the housing units during the tour direct residents on how to report if they did not want to speak to WRJDC personnel.
-The rape crisis information is also located in the resident handbook.
+Residents interviewed were aware of multiple ways in which they could report including telling staff, calling the hotline to one of two numbers, mail administration or the Department of Social Services, complete grievance form or call or write the local rape crisis agency..
 Residents spoken to formally and on tour reported comfort in speaking with staff including the unit staff if they had a concern.
 Custody staff reported knowing how to privately report PREA concerns to administration and that there is no problem reporting out of the chain of command.
 The Auditor finds compliance with standard provisions, based on the policy, documentation provided and viewed on the tour, and the interview findings of random staff and residents as well as interview information from the PREA Compliance Manager and PREA Coordinator.

-115.352 Exhaustion of administrative remedies Auditor Overall Determination: Meets Standard Auditor Discussion
+115.352 Exhaustion of administrative remedies Auditor Overall Determination: Meets Standard